 HOW TO JOURNAL

-A journal is a very personal tool and you can use it however you like.
-Sometimes the free rein can be a little daunting though.
-It took me years to start but now I'm not sure how I got through life without it.
+A journal is a deeply personal tool and you can use it however you like... but sometimes that free rein is weirdly daunting.
+It took me years to start using one and now I have no idea how I got through life without it.

 Whatever outlet you choose...